techidaily/site-youtube-help/source/_posts/influential-interaction-incentives-for-video-makers-for-2024.md

 ![play-btn-awards-diamond-level](https://images.wondershare.com/filmora/article-images/youtube-creator-awards-diamond.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/l-SCWTWpegY?si=oxTsHQkIu1v4-I6b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You're a YouTube star.
 You've made it.
 You're making enough money that YouTube/projects spawned from your YouTube channel support you completely, and you've probably got a team of helpers.
 Expect to be going on tours to meet and perform for your fans' live.
 Also, if you didn't have a book deal before, you almost definitely have one now.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=EdMRoNAFi0Q6mP7G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Super High Level